 - 1. In cases of death in the immediate family the employee will be allowed up to three (3) days Bereavement Leave.
-In cases where emergency factors or long distances are involved, the employee may request up to two (2) additional days leave. - a.
-Such requests should be sent to the employee's foreperson who shall submit it to the Maintenance Manager for approval. - b.
-For the purpose of Bereavement Leave, immediate family is defined to include mother, father, step-parent, sister, brother, husband, wife, domestic partner, son, daughter, son-in-law, daughter-in-law, mother-in-law, father-in-law, brother-in-law, sister-in-law, grandchild, grandparent, aunt, uncle, or anyone who is living with, or considered part of, the family. - 2.
-Bereavement Leave will be granted only for days immediately following the death and days directly linked to a formal observance of the death (e.g., a funeral or memorial service). - 3.
+In cases where emergency factors or long distances (200 miles or more from the employee's home) are involved, the employee may request up to two (2) additional days leave. - a.
+Requests for bereavement leave beyond three (3) days must be pre-approved by Facilities Management. - b.
+For the purpose of Bereavement Leave, immediate family is defined to include parent, including step-parent; sibling, including step-sibling; spouse or domestic partner; children, including adult children, step-children, and/or legal dependents of the employee; son-in-law; daughter-in-law; mother-in-law; father-in-law; brother-in-law; sister-in-law; grandchild; grandparent; aunt; uncle; or anyone who is living with, and is considered part of, the family; or a long-term, intimate relationship, as defined by state law.
+Leave eligibility relating to the death of an aunt or uncle is based upon the requirement that the employee attends the funeral or equivalent memorial service

+- 2. Bereavement Leave will be granted only for days immediately following the death and days directly linked to a formal observance of the death (e.g., a funeral or memorial service). - 3.
 The employee requesting Bereavement Leave may be required to provide verification.